S73f4n/NanoSpector/README.md

 # Nanonis Viewer

-Welcome to Nanonis Viewer a small program that allows you to quickly view images and spectra saved by Specs Nanonis software.
-Nanonis Viewer works best if you save your files in one directory, that you can select to browse all viewable files.
+Welcome to NanonisViewer a small program that allows you to quickly view images and spectra saved by Specs Nanonis software (https://www.specs-group.com/nanonis/).
+NanonisViewer works best if you save your files in one directory, that you can select to browse all viewable files.

 ## Screenshots